 Yes, but you will have to adjust the cooking time.
 If using a mixture. remove the pieces once they have reached 160º and cover with foil while the rest continue to cook.

-This ranch chicken recipe can be prepared in advance and kept in the refrigerator until ready to bake.
+Great news!
+This ranch chicken recipe can easily be prepared in advance and kept in the refrigerator until ready to bake.

 The chicken will generate a lot of juice so you need a pan with sides. if you don’t have a rimmed baking sheet, then you could bake in a large baking dish.